Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Call an AWS Systems Manager Automation runbook to close the port.
 - [ ] Call AWS Systems Manager Run Command to close the port.

-### A company has an application that is running on Amazon EC2 instances in a VPC.
+### A company has an application that is running on Amazon EC2 instances in a `VPC`.
 The application needs access to download software updates from the internet.
-The VPC has public subnets and private subnets.
+The `VPC` has public subnets and private subnets.
 The company's security policy requires all EC2 instances to be deployed in private subnets.
 What should a SysOps administrator do to meet these requirements?

-- [ ] Add an internet gateway to the VPC.
+- [ ] Add an internet gateway to the `VPC`.
 In the route table for the private subnets, add a route to the internet gateway.
 - [ ] Add a `NAT` gateway to a private subnet.
 In the route table for the private subnets, add a route to the `NAT` gateway.
 - [x] Add a `NAT` gateway to public subnet.
 In the route table for the private subnets, add a route to the `NAT` gateway.
-- [ ] Add two internet gateways to the VPC.
+- [ ] Add two internet gateways to the `VPC`.
 In the route tables for the private subnets and public subnets, add a route to each internet gateway.

 ### A SysOps administrator has set up a new Amazon EC2 instance as a web server in a public subnet.
 The instance uses `HTTP` port `80` and `HTTPS` port `443`.
 The SysOps administrator has confirmed internet connectivity by downloading operating system updates and software from public repositories.
 However, the SysOps administrator cannot access the instance from a web browser on the internet.
 Which combination of steps should the SysOps administrator take to troubleshoot this issue?
 (Choose three.)